 The objectives of the National Chaplaincy Program is to assist the Mount Carmel College community to provide pastoral care and general spiritual, social and emotional comfort to all students, irrespective of their faith or beliefs.
 This can include support and guidance about ethics, values, relationships and spiritual issues; the provision of student welfare; and enhancing engagement with the broader community.

 The program provides support for families, students and staff.
 Participation in the program is voluntary.
-Students, families and staff have the choice at any time to opt out of the service.

 Complementary to other services